MRChemSoft/mrchem/doc/users/user_inp.rst

 .. code-block:: bash

     Section {
       keyword_1 = 1                       # int
-       keyword_2 = 3.14                    # double
+      keyword_2 = 3.14                    # float
       keyword_3 = [1, 2, 3]               # int array
       keyword_4 = foo                     # string
       keyword_5 = true                    # bool
     }

-A  complete list of available input keywords can be found in the :ref:`Input parameters`.
+A  complete list of available input keywords can be found in the :ref:`User input reference`.

 Top section
 -----------

-The main input section contain two keywords, the relative precision :math:`\epsilon_{rel}` that will be guaranteed in the calculation and the size of the computational domain.
+The main input section contain three keywords, the relative precision :math:`\epsilon_{rel}` that will be guaranteed in the calculation and the size and origin of the computational domain.
 The top section is not specified by name, just write the keywords directly, e.g

 .. code-block:: bash

     world_prec = 1.0e-5                       # Overall relative precision
     world_size = 5                            # World size 2^world_size
+    world_origin = [0.0, 0.0, 0.0]            # Global gauge origin

 The relative precision sets an upper limit for the number of correct digits you are expected to get out of the computation (note that